Greek court imprisons far-right Golden Dawn party leadership

 A total of 57 party members and associates were convicted on Oct.
 7, mostly for involvement in violent attacks and participating in a criminal organization.

-Others ordered jailed include former party spokesman Ilias Kasidiaris, who has since left Golden Dawn and founded his own political party, and current European Parliament member Ioannis Lagos, who also left Golden Dawn and currently lives in Brussels.
+Those ordered imprisoned Thursday include former party spokesman Ilias Kasidiaris, who has since left Golden Dawn and founded his own political party, and current European Parliament member Ioannis Lagos, who also left Golden Dawn and currently lives in Brussels.

 The defendants were not obliged to be in court for the hearing.
 Arrest orders will be issued for any of those ordered imprisoned who do not turn themselves in voluntarily.